Cuprate/cuprate/CONTRIBUTING.md

 After that, ensure all lints, tests, and builds are successful by running:

-- `cargo clippy --workspace --all-targets --all-features -- -D warnings`
+- `cargo clippy --workspace --all-features -- -D warnings`
 - `cargo fmt --all`
 - `cargo test`
 - `cargo build`